Chart Color Schemes

 Health performance in Young is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-However, 62.5% claim to be free from medical ailments, similar to the 63.6% in the rest of NSW.
-The area has a higher proportion of seniors aged 65 and over at 22.7% (2,504 people), compared to 21.4% in the rest of NSW.
-Health outcomes among seniors present challenges broadly aligned with the general population's health profile.
+Young has a higher proportion of seniors aged 65 and over at 22.7%, or 2,504 people, compared to Rest of NSW's 21.4%.
+Health outcomes among seniors face challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health